f1fSK/emergency-ai-moveover/README.md

 # f1f_emergency-ai-moveover

-# Standalone

 ## Description

 This  FiveM script improves NPC driver behavior when an emergency vehicle (police, ambulance, firetruck) with sirens enabled is nearby.
 NPC vehicles will automatically move to the curb (right or left) depending on which side you are overtaking them.

+## Requirements
+- None, it is standalone

 ## Installation